best-practice-and-impact/afcharts-py/docs/pytest_intro.md

 # Introduction to `pytest`

-RealPython.org offers great resources on almost any python topic, `pytest` being no exception.Their article [Effective Python Testing With pytest](https://realpython.com/pytest-python-testing/) is a great introduction to `pytest`.
+RealPython.org offers great resources on almost any python topic, `pytest` being no exception.
+Their article [Effective Python Testing With pytest](https://realpython.com/pytest-python-testing/) is a great introduction to `pytest`.
 The official [pytest docs](https://docs.pytest.org/en/stable/getting-started.html) are also good and definitely worth looking at for details of specific features.

 Pytest makes extensive use of python `@decorator`s, so if you're unfamiliar with these, the Real Python [Primer on Python Decorators](https://realpython.com/primer-on-python-decorators/) on these is very helpful.